microsoft/FluidFramework/packages/dds/sequence/README.md

     const pos = sharedString.localReferencePositionToPosition(cursor); // 8
 ```

-Notice that even though another client concurrently edited the string, the local reference representing the cursor still lies at the correct spot with no further work for the API consumer.
+Notice that even though another client concurrently edited the string, the local reference representing the cursor is still in the correct location with no further work for the API consumer.
-The `ReferenceType.SlideOnRemove` parameter changes the behavior of what happens when the segment that reference is associated with is removed.
+The `ReferenceType.SlideOnRemove` parameter changes what happens when the segment that reference is associated with is removed.
-`SlideOnRemove` instructs the sequence to attempt to slide the reference to the start of the next furthest segment, or if no such segment exists (i.e. the end of the string has been removed), the end of the next nearest one.
+`SlideOnRemove` instructs the sequence to attempt to *slide* the reference to the start of the next furthest segment, or if no such segment exists (i.e. the end of the string has been removed), the end of the next nearest one.

-The [webflow](https://github.com/microsoft/FluidFramework/blob/main/examples/data-objects/webflow/src/editor/caret.ts) example fleshes out this idea in much more detail.
+The [webflow](https://github.com/microsoft/FluidFramework/blob/main/examples/data-objects/webflow/src/editor/caret.ts) example demonstrates this idea in more detail.

-Unlike segments, it *is* safe for consumers to persist local references in auxiliary data structures, such as an undo-redo stack.
+Unlike segments, it *is* safe to persist local references in auxiliary data structures, such as an undo-redo stack.

-## Interval Collections
+## Interval collections

-Sequences allow creation of *interval collections*, an auxiliary collection of intervals associated with positions in the sequence.
+Sequences support creation of *interval collections*, an auxiliary collection of intervals associated with positions in the sequence.
-Much like segments, intervals support addition of arbitrary properties (including references to other DDSes).
+Like segments, intervals support adding arbitrary properties, including handles (references) to other DDSes.
-The interval collection implementation leverages local references, and so benefits from all of the robustness to concurrent editing
+The interval collection implementation uses local references, and so benefits from all of the robustness to concurrent editing
 described in the previous section.
-Unlike local references, operations on interval collections are sent to all clients and updated in an eventually consistent fashion.
+Unlike local references, operations on interval collections are sent to all clients and updated in an eventually consistent way.
-This means they're suitable for implementing features like adding comment threads to a text-based document.
+This makes them suitable for implementing features like comment threads on a text-based documents.
 The following example illustrates these properties and highlights the major APIs supported by `IntervalCollection`.